rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 4. #### Cell alignment:
 	Cells are aligned to the center of the image frame to prevent positional features from influencing analysis.

+# Code Structure

-### The code for these steps is organized in individual folders based on segmentation requirements.
+The code is organized in individual folders based on segmentation requirements.
+Each folder contains the necessary scripts and instructions for pre-processing specific datasets.

+*Prerequisites*
+- [MATLAB, CellPose]

+*Set-up*

-1. Download and extract the raw data files: [Link](https://hkuhk-my.sharepoint.com/my?id=%2Fpersonal%2Frashmism%5Fhku%5Fhk%2FDocuments%2FMorphoGenieLink%2FRawDatasets&csf=1&web=1&CID=ee3d57ad%2D949c%2D4516%2D85d6%2D3257a6467d3b&FolderCTID=0x0120007AB2941E62AA1B49B2FF62BCAA405A51).
+1. Download and extract the raw data files: [Link](https://hkuhk-my.sharepoint.com/my?id=%2Fpersonal%2Frashmism_hku_hk%2FDocuments%2FMorphoGenieLink%2FRawDatasets&csf=1&web=1&CID=ee3d57ad-949c-4516-85d6-3257a6467d3b&FolderCTID=0x0120007AB2941E62AA1B49B2FF62BCAA405A51)

-2. Copy relevant files: Place the extracted raw data files in the respective dataset folder.
+2. Place the extracted raw data files in the respective dataset folder.

-3. Run Pre-precossing steps

-	a.
-For single cell images (Lung Cancer, CellCycle): Segmentation followed by other preprocessing steps are included in the CropSeg.m.
+# Usage

+*Single-Cell Images*
-	 Run the CropSeg.m from the directory specific to the dataset you are performing preprocessing.
-This step saves singlecell images in a folder named 	Cropped in the current directory.
+1. Run `CropSeg.m` from the directory specific to the dataset.
+2. The pre-processed images will be saved in a folder named `Cropped` in the current directory.

- 	b.
-For multiple cell images:
-		i.
-Use batch processing code to generate masks using CellPose batch processing code CellPose_Batch.ipynb Details pertaining to using CellPose can be found here [Link](https://cellpose.readthedocs.io/en/latest/index.html)
+*Multiple Cell Images*
+1. Use `CellPose_Batch.ipynb` for batch processing and generating masks.
+[Link](https://cellpose.readthedocs.io/en/latest/index.html)

-		ii.
-Use the Matlab code CropSeg.m to save the cropped images in the *Cropped* folder in the working directory
+2. Run `CropSeg.m` to save cropped images in the `Cropped` folder.

 		 - Single Channel such as EMT saves the
 		 - Multiple channels datasets (Cell Painting): Processed Images are saved in 5 different folders corresponding to 5 channels.
 		 - Each folder contains images of chnell names after a unique cell id.
 For example.
 Cell #1 whose organells are arranged in 5 channel is named as 1.png in all 5 channel folders.